-Stephen Marks, with assistance from Joshua Glasser, is preparing the human rights entry for this work, to be completed in the spring 2012.
+Stephen Marks, with assistance from Joshua Glasser, prepared the human rights entry for this work, to be completed in the spring 2012.

 Human Evolution and Biology as Challenges to the Moral and Legal Claims of Human Rights

-Sarah Raifman is assisting Stephen Marks in researching and drafting this chapter for Mensch und Recht, a festschrift *[SM1] in honor of Eibe Riedel, former chair of the Committee on Economic, Social, and Cultural Rights (CESCR).
+Sarah Raifman assisted Stephen Marks in researching and drafting this chapter for Mensch und Recht, a festschrift *[SM1] in honor of Eibe Riedel, former chair of the Committee on Economic, Social, and Cultural Rights (CESCR).

-This is an ongoing project with the Human Rights and Tobacco Control Network (HRTCN), in which Sarah Raifman is highlighting tobacco control as part of the right to health, and thus as part of the purview of the Committee on Economic, Social, and Cultural Rights (CESCR).
-She is also assisting Stephen Marks in preparing for a pre-session on March 19 and a plenary panel on March 23 at the 15th World Conference on Tobacco or Health in Singapore.
+This is an ongoing project with the Human Rights and Tobacco Control Network (HRTCN), in which Chad Benoit, Anna Odone, and Kate Unsworth are highlighting tobacco control as part of the right to health, and thus as part of the purview of the Committee on Economic, Social, and Cultural Rights (CESCR).

 Technology and Health